 Past research has documented the costs of fishing in Hawaii (Hamilton and Huffman 1997; Hospital et al. 2011; Hospital and Beavers 2012).
 This section presents the most recent estimates of trip-level costs of fishing for boat-based bottomfish and coral reef fishing trips in Hawaii.
-Fishing trip costs were collected from the 2014 Hawaii small boat survey (Chan and Pan 2017) and updated in 2021.
-Fishermen were asked their fishing trip costs for the most common and second most common gear types they used in the past 12 months and the survey provides information on the variable costs incurred during the operation of vessel including boat fuel, truck fuel, oil, ice, bait, food and beverage, daily maintenance and repair, and other.
-Table 60 provides estimates for the cost of an average boat-based trips for the four most common trips from the survey conducted in 2014 and 2021 respectively.
+Fishing trip costs were collected from the 2014 Hawaii small boat survey (Chan and Pan 2017) that was updated in 2021.
+Fishermen were asked their fishing trip costs for the two most common gear types they used over the past year.
+The survey provides information on the variable costs incurred during the operation of vessel, including boat fuel, truck fuel, oil, ice, bait, food and beverage, daily maintenance and repair, and other costs.
+Table 60 provides estimates for the cost of an average boat-based trips for the four most common gears from the surveys conducted in 2014 and 2021.
 Estimates for annual fishing expenditures (fixed costs) and levels of investment in the fishery are also provided in the literature.